 Book: What If You Could Skip the Cancer?

 This was my first book, originally published in 2009, telling the story of my miraculous healing, personal growth and an all-around life-changing experience.
-Countless people have been asking about where and how to get a copy, so come this fall I will be releasing a second edition!
+I have now released a second edition so that it can be available in ebook as well!

 What People Are Saying